alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

     be perceived in different ways by the audience (long silences showing awkwardness, a fast pace showing excitement, etc.).

-[^8]: One could argue that \"the character's name is Alice\" and "the
+[^8]: One could argue that "the character's name is Alice" and "the
-    character's name is Bob\" are also not contradictory in a logical sense.
-Then, use instead "Your one and only name is Bob\".
+    character's name is Bob" are also not contradictory in a logical sense.
+Then, use instead "Your one and only name is Bob".
 It was simply more digest to treat a simpler case.

 [^9]: This is how we write both statements for conciseness, but in
-    reality it would make more sense to treat them as "character 1 does not lie\", "character 2 does not lie\", etc., to avoid one character's behaviour to prevent all others from making the same mistake.
+    reality it would make more sense to treat them as "character 1 does not lie", "character 2 does not lie", etc., to avoid one character's behaviour to prevent all others from making the same mistake.